SeanRandell/OpenGL_Pinball/README.md

 ## About The Project

-This project was created for my Realtime Rendering and 3D Graphics course at RMIT.
+This project was created for my COSC1226: Real-Time Rendering and 3D Game Programming at RMIT.
 Contributions during this time are attributed under my RMIT student account - s3658051.

 ![OpenGL_Pinball_Image_0](readme_assets/0.jpg)